ludwig-v/arduino-psa-diag/README.md

 | **SOFTWARE_EDITION** | FF.XX |
 | **CAL_NUMBER** | 96 XXXXXX 80 |

+Checksums have to be computed by converting HEXADECIMAL to BINARY

 ## Dump Mode

 This sketch also provides a way to dump Diagbox frames (read & write) very easily, it is merging split CAN-BUS frames together to have a clean and "human readable" output.
 Just enable it this way in the source code: